Jenfer93/community-science-museum-jenny-feragen-semester-project/README.md

 ## Description

-This website is created without any JS.
+This website is created on just HTML and CSS.
 It's focus is on the design and how user friendly and user minded it is.
 It's designed to interessert the younger audience and to inform both the younger and older viewers.

 - Informal website